Paradise: A Book About Man's Unending Search For Paradise by Koo, Edwin

 This gorgeous National Geographic travel book, filled with copious, useful information and travel tips, guides you to the exquisite sights of Beijing and Shanghai, China's two most intriguing cities.
 Among its most popular features are cut-away illustrations of renowned buildings, detailed maps, and sumptuous photographs.

-Earth From Air, The: 10Th Edition Anniversary by Yan Arthus-Bertrand
+Earth From The Air, The: 10Th Edition Anniversary by Yan Arthus-Bertrand

 Since its original publication in 1999, The Earth from the Air has been a touchstone for the environmental movement throughout the world.
 In this special anniversary edition, Arthus-Bertrand and a dozen experts on current environmental issues evaluate the past decade's progress.
 With over 100 striking new images and nine new essays, including frank discussions of climate change and the growing energy crisis throughout the world, Arthus-Bertrand juxtaposes earth's raw beauty with the evidence of humanity's negative impact upon our home.